Israeli says it is expanding its ground operation in Gaza after knocking out communications

 The conflict has threatened to ignite a wider war across the region.
 Arab nations — including U.S. allies and ones that have reached peace deals or normalized ties with Israel — have raised increasing alarm over a potential ground invasion, likely to bring even higher casualties amid urban fighting.

-With no electricity, no communications and no water, many of those trapped in Gaza had little choice but to wait in their homes or seek the relative safety of schools and hospitals as Israel expanded its bombing early Saturday.
+Many of those trapped in Gaza have had little choice but to wait in their homes or seek the relative safety of schools and hospitals as Israel expanded its bombing Saturday.

 Throughout the night, orange fireballs exploded on the horizon above the apartment buildings and refugee camps of Gaza City, briefly illuminating clouds of white smoke hanging in the air from previous strikes.
 Some bombs hit in tight groups, apparently slamming into the same location.